goldlabel-apps/e2e-demo/docs/javascript.md

     })
   }
 ```
-- Judging Score

-This is the core of the application.
-It gets called on button click.
-It takes a param, player and does the game logic.
+## Game logic

+The ___pointWon(player)__ method is the core of the game.
+It gets called every time a player wins a point by their icon button being clicked.
+It takes one param; the winner of the point __player__.
+The method then processes the point, works out the score and updates the state with the result.

-It was at this point that we decided to de-scope the scoring of games
-due to time constraints.
+It was at this time that we decided to de-scope the scoring of games in a set due to time constraints.

 ```javascript
 pointWon = (player) => {